lu-ci/apex-sigma-core/docs/information/commands.md

 `>>cyanideandhappiness` `>>cnh` | Outputs an image of a random Cyanide and Happiness comic.
 Explosm makes awesome comics and animations. | `>>cyanideandhappiness`
 `>>dab` | All words escape me on what this command does, just use it. | `>>dab` `>>dadjoke` | This will provide a joke that might be something your father would say.
 You know they are bad, but you will love them anyway, cause you are a good kid. | `>>dadjoke`
+`>>daily` | Gives an amount of kud to you each 22 hours.
+The amount is modified by the number of days in a row that you've collected your daily Kud up to 10 days, as well as a little random factor in there just for fun.
+While the Kud can be collected each 22h, the streak is reset 48h after the last one was collected. | `>>daily`
 `>>dog` | Outputs a random dog image.
 Cutest, loyalest little woofers. | `>>dog` `>>dogfact` `>>doggofact` | Outputs a random fact about man's best friend. | `>>dogfact` `>>famousquote` `>>fquote` | Gives you a random inspirational or deep quote. | `>>famousquote`